Press "Enter" to skip to content

 Amino Acids for Horses-What They Are and Why They’re Beneficial

-Last updated on March 20, 2023
+Last updated on October 8, 2024

 amino-acids-for-horses-and-why-they-are-important

-Does my horse really need an amino acid supplement?
+Does your horse really need an amino acid supplement?
 While amino acids for horses are not a commonly discussed supplement, the benefits of using amino acids in your feed program are numerous.
-We believe that a horse’s digestive tract health is important, and that it’s possible that many of the issues horse owners face can actually be linked to not having a healthy, clean digestive tract.
+We believe that a horse’s digestive tract health is important and that it’s possible that many of the issues horse owners face can actually be linked to not having a healthy, clean digestive tract.
 Read on to learn the benefits of amino acids, what they are exactly, and why they help your horse.
 We also included testimonies of changes horse owners have seen since implementing the right amino acids into their horse’s diet.

 What Does an Amino Acid Do?

 Amino acids are part of the cellular chain that make up proteins.
 Once the proteins reach the stomach, they are broken down into smaller chains which are easily absorbed in the small intestine.
-According to healthline.com,1 “as this happens, your pancreas releases enzymes and a bicarbonate buffer that reduces the acidity of digested food.
+According to healthline.com,1 “As this happens, your pancreas releases enzymes and a bicarbonate buffer that reduces the acidity of digested food.
 This reduction allows more enzymes to work on further breaking down amino acid chains into individual amino acids.”
-The presence of amino acids in the digestive tract triggers it to produce more digestive enzymes, which helps coat the stomach lining, reducing the risk of ulcers and aiding nutrient absorption.
+The presence of amino acids in the digestive tract triggers it to produce more digestive enzymes, which help coat the stomach lining, reducing the risk of ulcers and aiding nutrient absorption.

 An image of a horse standing in the snow, with text to the left describing why amino acids are important for your horse